-- music series, they would provide a nice place to sit in.
-Julie said they would place them so they 1 - would not be intrusive when the lawn is used for the music series.
-Leigh thanked Mr. Sottovia for 2 - his generosity.
-3 - 4 Grants a \$40,000 grant and Chester would crowdfund \$20,000 to get their \$40,000 to make a \$60,000 9 project for Village Center and downtown properties only.
-The library has some great ideas to create 10 an outdoor space.
-They have completed the training and will have more conversations and return 11 to the Board with more about it.
+- 1 music series, they would provide a nice place to sit in.
+Julie said they would place them so they - 2 would not be intrusive when the lawn is used for the music series.
+Leigh thanked Mr. Sottovia for - 3 his generosity. - 4 Grants - 5 One grant was on the agenda and required sign-off by the board.
+A lot of the grants were related - 6 to emergency services and routine equipment. - 7 More will be coming on the Better Places grant.
+She and Deirdre attended a Better Places - 8 workshop.
+Chester has never done anything like this crowdfunding project.
+The State would have - 9 a \$40,000 grant and Chester would crowdfund \$20,000 to get their \$40,000 to make a \$60,000 - project for Village Center and downtown properties only.
+The library has some great ideas to create - an outdoor space.
+They have completed the training and will have more conversations and return - to the Board with more about it.
 Leigh asked about their plans.
-Julie said they wanted to repaye 12

-5 One grant was on the agenda and required sign-off by the board.
-A lot of the grants were related to emergency services and routine equipment.
-6 read and host outside children's programs.
-They will present more as they go along.
-14
+Julie said they wanted to repave - the parking and redo the ramp in front, add a patio in the back with possibly a pergola to sit and - read and host outside children's programs.
+They will present more as they go along. - 15 They will also have the Large Structures grant for the highway. - Arne wanted to echo the thanks to Mr. Sottovia for donating the benches.
+Julie added that he also - would like to donate some trees but is holding off until the long-term plan for The Green is - identified.